 I recently read that Tony Nadal was concerned about the future of men's tennis because players seemed to be getting taller; he is worried the game would become a serving contest.
 I don't think this will happen and here is why;

-Tennis is a complex game and sure being tall and having a huge serve helps tremendously, BUT, having a great return, anticipation and dynamic movement can be more beneficial then height and a big serve.
-Taller players will tend to struggle with movement and quick reaction.
+Tennis is a complex game and sure being tall and having a huge serve helps tremendously, BUT, having a great return, anticipation, and dynamic movement can be more beneficial then height and a big serve.
+Taller players will tend to struggle with movement and quick reactions.
 There is a point where being too tall can impact other physical factors needed to be a well-rounded player, in my opinion, 6'5" would be the cutoff.
-Under 6'5" players still have the capacity to move efficiently for prolonged periods of time, over 6'5" I feel movement, reaction time and wear and tear on the body is hindered.
+Under 6'5" players still have the capacity to move efficiently for prolonged periods of time, over 6'5" I feel movement, reaction time, and wear and tear on the body is hindered.

-Let's quickly look at body weight, muscle mass, and body fat %.
+Let's quickly look at bodyweight, muscle mass, and body fat %.
 Players are definitely getting leaner.
-Over the years I have noticed a shift towards a more lighter frame, "long and lean" it backs up my beliefs about tennis bodies, that you want lean strong bodies, you don't want to be carrying around extra body fat or useless muscle.
+Over the years I have noticed a shift towards a lighter frame, "long and lean" it backs up my beliefs about tennis bodies, that you want lean strong bodies, you don't want to be carrying around extra body fat or useless muscle.
 Most players would sit between 9-12% body fat and their BMI readings would be close to ideal (20) getting this balance right is important for performance and longevity in the game.
-Tennis is a power endurance sport, carrying etc. kilos around whether it is body fat or muscle can impact both tennis performance and longevity (overuse injuries, longer recovery)
+Tennis is a power endurance sport, carrying, etc. kilos around whether it is body fat or muscle can impact both tennis performance and longevity (overuse tennis injuries, longer recovery)

-I think the majority of people out there would be surprised how lean and slender the top players are these days. " Long, lean, strong and flexible" and yes it is possible to be lean and strong, big muscles does not mean more powerful hitting!
+I think the majority of people out there would be surprised how lean and slender the top players are these days. " Long, lean, strong and flexible" and yes it is possible to be lean and strong, big muscles do not mean more powerful hitting!

-So whether you are short, tall or average height, every tennis player out there has hope.
-Through hard work, the right balance and passion for the game, progress will always come.
+So whether you are short, tall, or average height, every tennis player out there has hope.
+Through hard work, the right balance, and passion for the game, progress will always come.